Oskar Vind Rasmussen

-Oskar Vind Rasmussen (born 8 August 2000) is a Danish handballplayer for GOG Håndbold and the Danish national team.
+Oskar Vind Rasmussen (born 8 August 2000) is a Danish handball player for SC Magdeburg and the Danish national team.

 Career

 Vind Rasmussen played as a junior for Roskilde Håndbold.
 His last years in Roskilde he played for both their junior and senior team.
-In 2019 he shifted to TMS Ringsted.
+In 2019 he transferred to TMS Ringsted.
 Since 2022 he's playing for GOG Håndbold.

 He made his debut for the Danish national team on 9 March 2023, scoring one goal.